DaniKoch1/DikDikGames/README.md

 The premade game is:
   -a dancing game (arrows on the ground)

+Link to presentation of the project on YouTube: http://www.youtube.com/watch?v=og5Nr1A_wns

 Big thanks for the assets from the Unity Asset Store:
   -KY Magic Effects Free: https://assetstore.unity.com/packages/vfx/particles/spells/ky-magic-effects-free-21927
   -simple icon pastel tone: https://assetstore.unity.com/packages/2d/gui/icons/simple-icon-pastel-tone-107568